jparker1312/Helianthus/README.md

 2\.
 Introducing Helianthus
 -----------

 Helianthus is the scientific name of sunflowers.
 These crops are known for their heliotropic movement to face the sun during the day.
-Helianthus will be a plugin for Grasshopper that performs a detailed analysis of light-informed data to produce customized, interactive visualizations for crop-centric urban agriculture design and planning.
+Helianthus will be a plugin for Grasshopper that performs a detailed analysis of light-informed data to produce customized, interactive visualizations for crop-centric urban agriculture planning and design.

 Helianthus imports three main groups of light-informed data into Grasshopper:
 1. Standard environmental sunlight data from EnergyPlus Weather files (EPW).
 2. Crop Light Requirements Data.
 3. Materials Light Transmittance Data.

-It will provide a variety of 2D interactive graphics that support decision-making during the early stages of design and planning city-integrated agriculture.
+It will provide a variety of 2D interactive graphics that support decision-making during the early stages of planning and design city-integrated agriculture.
 Helianthus also will support the evaluation of sensorized sunlight data, crop yield and supplemental artificial lighting.
-Integrating the tool in a visual programming environment allows instantaneous feedback and a high degree of customization for the design and planning of future urban agriculture developments.
+Integrating the tool in a visual programming environment allows instantaneous feedback and a high degree of customization for the planning and design of future urban agriculture developments.

 With Helianthus, it will be possible to:
 1. Select urban surfaces for future agriculture in a digital model in Rhino.